Availsync

 already_finished

-Finish was called for a claim that is already released or expired.
-Treat as success.
+Finish or heartbeat was called for a claim that is already terminal.
+Treat as success for cleanup.

 plan_limit_reached

 HTTP 402.
-The workspace hit a plan limit such as agents, protected resources, active claims, or monthly API calls.
+The workspace hit a plan limit such as agents, protected resources, active claims, or monthly coordination API calls.
+MCP and claim heartbeats are excluded from this monthly quota.

 Failure policy